networkedsystemsIITB/Traffic_Classification/docs/v1.0/README_Developer.md

 This does the decision tree based classification.
 It has following files.</br>
 1. **generate-decision-tree-model.sh :**   This script is used to generate decision tree model from the given training data .</br>
 2. **create-htb-queues.sh :** This script creates 3 bands and it had some tc filter rules which forwards multimedia packets in high priority band.
 Fig. 3 shows the HTB bands and how we use iptables rules along with tc filter rules to put the multimedia flow packets in the prioritized band.
-After the prioritization script has identified a flow as multimedia, it applies an iptables rule which marks all packets belong to that flow as some particular number, say 5.
+After the classification script has identified a flow as multimedia, it applies an iptables rule which marks all packets belong to that flow as some particular number, say 5.
 Now we have another tc filter rule which filters all packets marked with number 5 and then forwards them to high priority band.
 Thus multimedia flow gets prioritized.
 There are some other parameters also, such as ceil, rate, etc., that you can change as per requirement (see the comments in the script for more details) .</br>

 <div align="center">